-As of the time of writing this article, milk prices are continuing to look more favorable.
+As of the time of writing this article in late April, milk prices are continuing to look more favorable, especially in comparison to those seen over the previous 2+ years.
 However, input costs, be it for feed, fertilizer, parts, milk hauling, and almost every other input, have increased tremendously.
 Even with higher milk prices, these higher input prices have definitely put a damper on having "some, if any" extra dollars to cover expenses for delayed repairs, payment of outstanding bills, or needed improvements or additions; thus, again adding to the challenges of managing a dairy business.
 Unfortunately, higher costs for feed and fertilizer look to continue for the foreseeable future.
 Cost containment along with maximizing income will again be the story for the day.

-Soundly managed dairy businesses require that their managers continuously evaluate several aspects of finance and cow management.
+Soundly managed dairy businesses require that their managers continuously evaluate several aspects of the finance and cow management.
 Keeping feed costs in line, reducing feed losses, and managing cows such that income over feed costs are maximized, are a necessary and on-going business practice.
 One must take control and be the best business and cow manager possible in today's business climate.
 Taking time to review one's on-farm management practices of which you control can definitely pay financial and performance dividends.